-Strategic Planning Tips for Successful Mergers & Acquisitions02 April, 2020
+Strategic Planning Tips and Best Practices for Successful M&A02 April, 2020

-Mergers and Acquisitions are time sensitive transactions that come with many challenges.
-They involve aspects of corporate strategy, finance and management when it comes to the buying, selling, dividing and combining of different business entities.
+Mergers and Acquisitions are time-sensitive transactions that come with many challenges.
+The processes involve aspects of corporate strategy, finance and management when it comes to the buying, selling, dividing and combining of different business entities.

 A merger is the legal consolidation of two companies into one entity, and an acquisition is when one company takes over another and establishes itself as the new owner.
 The target company, in many cases, still exists though it is often held an independent legal entity controlled by an acquirer.